OpenMined/PyVertical/README.md

 A project developing Privacy Preserving Vertically Distributed Learning.

-- :lock: Links vertically partitioned data without exposing membership using Private Set Intersection (PSI)
+- :link: Links vertically partitioned data without exposing membership using Private Set Intersection (PSI)
-- :eye: Trains a model on vertically partitioned data using SplitNNs, so only data holders can access data
+- :lock: Trains a model on vertically partitioned data using SplitNNs, so only data holders can access data